github/docs/content/codespaces/getting-started-with-codespaces/getting-started-with-your-java-project-in-codespaces.md

 ### Introduction

 This guide shows you how to set up your Java project in {% data variables.product.prodname_codespaces %}.
-It will take you through an example of opening your project in a codespace,and adding and modifying a dev container configuration from a template.
+It will take you through an example of opening your project in a codespace, and adding and modifying a dev container configuration from a template.

 #### Prerequisites